schell/apecs/README.md

 - syncronous systems with early exit and failure
 - async systems, ie systems that end and/or change over time (for scenes, stories, etc)
   - fetch resources from the world asyncronously
+  - resources are acquired without lifetimes
-- support for general futures
+- support for async futures
 - fetch data (system data) derive macros
 - system scheduling
   - systems may depend on other systems running first